-- (1) The following are the categories of registration for a person or company that is required, under securities legislation, to be registered as a dealer:

-- (a) investment dealer:

-- (b) mutual fund dealer;

-- (c) scholarship plan dealer;

-- (d) exempt market dealer;

-- (e) restricted dealer.

-- (2) A person or company registered in the category of

-- (a) investment dealer may act as a dealer or an underwriter in respect of any security,

-- (b) mutual fund dealer may act as a dealer in respect of any security of

-- (i) a mutual fund, or

-- (ii) an investment fund that is a labour-sponsored investment fund corporation or labour-sponsored venture capital corporation under legislation of a jurisdiction of Canada, - (c) scholarship plan dealer may act as a dealer in respect of a security of a scholarship plan, an educational plan or an educational trust, - (d) exempt market dealer may - (i) act as a dealer by trading a security that is distributed under an exemption from the prospectus requirement, whether or not a prospectus was filed in respect of the distribution, - (ii) act as a dealer by trading a security that, if the trade were a distribution, would be exempt from the prospectus requirement, - (iii) receive an order from a client to sell a security that was acquired by the client in a circumstance described in subparagraph (i) or (ii), and may act or solicit in furtherance of receiving such an order, and - (iv) act as an underwriter in respect of a distribution of securities that is made under an exemption from the prospectus requirement; - (e) restricted dealer may act as a dealer or an underwriter in accordance with the terms, conditions, restrictions or requirements applied to its registration. - (3) [repealed] - (4) Subsection (1) does not apply in Ontario.
+- (1) The following are the categories of registration for a person or company that is required, under securities legislation, to be registered as a dealer: - (a) investment dealer; - (b) mutual fund dealer; - (c) scholarship plan dealer; - (d) exempt market dealer; - (e) restricted dealer. - (2) A person or company registered in the category of - (a) investment dealer may act as a dealer or an underwriter in respect of any security, - (b) mutual fund dealer may act as a dealer in respect of any security of - (i) a mutual fund, or - (ii) an investment fund that is a labour-sponsored investment fund corporation or labour-sponsored venture capital corporation under legislation of a jurisdiction of Canada, - (c) scholarship plan dealer may act as a dealer in respect of a security of a scholarship plan, an educational plan or an educational trust, - (d) exempt market dealer may - (i) act as a dealer by trading a security that is distributed under an exemption from the prospectus requirement, whether or not a prospectus was filed in respect of the distribution, - (ii) subject to subsection (5), act as a dealer by trading a security that, if the trade were a distribution, would be exempt from the prospectus requirement, or - (iii) [repealed] - (iv) act as an underwriter in respect of a distribution of securities that is made under an exemption from the prospectus requirement; - (e) restricted dealer may act as a dealer or an underwriter in accordance with the terms, conditions, restrictions or requirements applied to its registration.

+(4) Subsection (1) does not apply in Ontario.